input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 * Peras's votes and certificates handling will have a negligible impact on existing node CPU, network bandwidth, and memory requirements.
     * They will have a moderate impact on storage requirements leading to a potential increase of disk storage of 15 to 20%..
     * Peras might have a moderate economical impact for SPOs running their nodes with cloud providers due to increasing network _egress traffic_.
-* Peras's impact on settlement probabilities depends strongly upon the specific choices for protocol parameters and what stakeholder use case(s) those have been tuned for.
+* Peras's impact on settlement probabilities depends strongly upon the specific choices for protocol parameters and upon which stakeholder use case(s) those have been tuned for.
     * Settlement can be as fast as two minutes, with an infinitesimal probability of rollback after that, but there is an appreciable probability of rollback prior to that time if a strong adversary attacks.
-    * Stakeholders will have to reach consensus about the relative importance of settlement time versus resistance to attacks prior to that time.
+    * Stakeholders will have to reach consensus about the relative importance of settlement time versus pre-settlement resistance to attacks.
 * We think development of a *pre-alpha* prototype integrated with the cardano-node should be able to proceed.

 ### Process